Try This Instead Of Your Usual New Year Resolutions For 2023

-It’s that last week of the year just after Christmas as the new year looms, when many people may find themselves reflecting on what they have done this year and what goals they should set their sights on for the coming year.
+It’s arriving at that last week of the year just before or right after Christmas as the new year looms.
+You may find yourself reflecting on what you have done this year and what goals you should set your sights on for the coming year.

-Perhaps you can’t wait for 2021 to end but before you start making a long list of resolutions you want to achieve in 2022 only to abandon them in a month, let’s look at a few reasons why you keep failing at making your resolutions a reality:
+Before you start making a long list of resolutions you want to achieve in 2023 only to abandon them in a month, let’s look at a few reasons why you keep failing at making your resolutions a reality:

 1. Your goals are vague